Meet SEU

 SEU at a Glance

-Saint Elizabeth University is a community of learning in the Catholic liberal arts
+Saint Elizabeth University is a vibrant community rooted in Catholic liberal arts

-Founded in 1899 by the Sisters of Charity of Saint Elizabeth, the University has a
+Founded in 1899 by the Sisters of Charity of Saint Elizabeth, the University was established

-search for intellectual and personal growth in an engaged and supportive learning
+both intellectual and personal growth in a dynamic learning environment, preparing

 SEU is proud to offer a large variety of programs to meet the challenges of the 21st